se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     This follows the [1-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow) encouraged by Vue, which ensures that data can only be changed by the component itself and also allows bugs to be easily traced in the code.

-    To pass props to a Vue component, `v-bind:prop-name` is used.
+    To pass props to a Vue component, `v-bind:<prop-name>` is used.
 A demonstration of passing props is shown in the code segment below:

     ```js
     Vue.component('todo-list', {